marcm200/domino-computer/README.md

 Click in any grid field repeatedly with the left mouse button until the domino piece (or the empty field) of choice appears.
-A field can hold one or two pieces in different orientation (as seen by the symbol /\ e.b.).
+A field can hold one or two pieces in different orientation (e.g. /\ meaning two upright domino pieces in sort of a 90 degree orientation).

 ### Setting a start field